MaybeJod/asciium/README.md

 ASCIIUM was vulnerable to NoSQL injection, where malicious code could be injected into database queries through user-supplied input.

-To mitigate this, two primary defenses have been implemented.
-First, the express-mongo-sanitize middleware is used to sanitize all user input, removing any potentially malicious operators before they reach the database.
-Second, the express-validator library is employed to validate and sanitize user input, ensuring that it conforms to the expected data type and format, and escaping potentially harmful characters.
-These measures significantly reduce the risk of successful NoSQL injection attacks.

 ##### 1.1 Mitigation

 ###### 1.1.1 express-mongo-sanitize